w-marx/Scan2Loc/README.md

 ## File Formats
 Different datasets and environment representations can directly be created from folders, this section defines the file formats.
+The folders from each frame are sorted alphabetically, so best practice is e.g. `0-8`, `000-115`.
 #### Raw Robot Scan

 ```